yursha/howtos/build-maven.md

 - http://maven.apache.org/plugin-tools/index.html

 # Tips
+- If it seems to be a dependency problem try `-U` option.

 ## Don't use `reactor` Maven component (multi-module projects)
 Keep each module in its own git repo with a singe `pom.xml` file.